 We firmly decided no, that just isn’t fair.

-We decided, no matter how much anyone loves their small town, the best places have more of everything and therefore you need to have over 5,000 people to truly be “the best”.
+We then decided, no matter how much anyone loves their town, the best places have more of everything and therefore you need to have over 5,100 people to truly be ‘the best’.

-How We Calculated The Best Place To Live in Tennessee
+How We Calculated The Best Place To Live In Tennessee

 Now that we had our set of cities, it was time to rank them.

-We then took the average rank across all criteria, with the city posting the lowest overall score being crowned the winner of the title “Best Place To Live In Tennessee””.
+We then took the average rank across all criteria, with the city posting the lowest overall score being crowned the winner of the title “Best Place To Live In Tennessee”.

 The criteria we looked at were: